Compute Engine quickstart - Create a virtual machine

 Compute Engine quickstart: Create a virtual machine

-GCP organizes resources into projects.
+Google Cloud organizes resources into projects.
 This allows you to collect all of the related resources for a single application in one place.

 Begin by creating a new project or selecting an existing project for this tutorial.